DETAILED ACTION

 Greyscale

-Mihailescu does not teach wherein the semiconductor of the plurality of MOS components has a depletion depth matching an interaction depth of the charged particles emitted from the radiopharmaceutical, wherein pixels of the pixel array (that is, the plurality of MOS components forming a pixel array) are of a size such that, in response to interaction with received charged particles emitted from radiopharmaceutical, the created interaction charge carriers in the depletion layer are detectable across multiple pixels.
+Mihailescu does not teach wherein the semiconductor of the plurality of MOS components has a depletion depth matching an interaction depth of the charged particles emitted from the radiopharmaceutical, wherein the pixel array is configured to detect the created interaction charge carriers in the depletion layer are detectable across multiple pixels.

 PNG